-This is the question we asked our Sherman Oaks product liability attorney.
+This is the question we asked our California product liability attorney.
 Here is what he has to say about this.

 Before we jump right into answering the question, let’s get something very urgent out of the way.
 One of the most common misconceptions that still exists in America is that you can sue the manufacturer of the defective product – as well as other parties – as long as you are the purchaser of the product, and have the so-called contractual relationship with the supplier or manufacturer.

-While this was one of the requirements to file a lawsuit back in the day, it no longer exists in Sherman Oaks and elsewhere in California.
+While this was one of the requirements to file a lawsuit back in the day, it no longer exists in California.
 Today, you can file a product liability lawsuit against the responsible parties as long as the product was sold to someone.
 Meaning: if you get injured using a defective product that was bought by your friend or even a complete stranger, you may still be entitled to monetary compensation.